1brahimmohamed/HL7-Based-Nutrition-Clinic-System/README.md

 - [x] Clinical desicion support module
- A medical viewer that allow doctor to view DICOM studies of lung cancer disease including many features as:
    - Uploading DICOM studies.
    - Medical viewing.
             - Allow multiple features as Panning, Zooming & Windowing.
             - Classify each slice indepentently into malignant,benign or normal.
             - Provide information about the uploaded study as number of instances Uploaded, study Uid, series Uid and patient name.